Everything Employers & Educators Need to Know About Section 504Published on

 What qualifies a person as having a disability?

 Defined in 1974, a person with a disability has a mental or physical impairment, which substantially limits one or more of that person’s major life activities.
-The disability does not always need to be formally diagnosed.
+A formal disability diagnosis is not always necessary.
 When a person has limitations that majorly affect the activities of independent daily living.
 Examples of these are: caring for one’s self, walking, seeing, hearing, speaking, breathing, working, performing manual tasks, and learning.

 How does Section 504 relate to employment?